4x4 (2019 film): Production

-The development of the film began when Cohn was watching TV and found a news about a thief that got trapped in a car he tried to steal in Brazil, and later in Córdoba, Argentina to Roberto Desumvila.
-The producer and the director looked forward to spark debate about insecurity and its victims and criminals.
-Cohn and Lanzani deliberately aimed to avoid depicting Ciro as a stereotypical pibe chorro.
+The development of the film began when director Mariano Cohn was watching TV and found a news about a thief that got trapped in a car he tried to steal in Brazil, and later in Córdoba, Argentina to Roberto Desumvila.
+Producer Gastón Duprat and Cohn looked forward to spark debate about insecurity and its victims and criminals.
 As per usual in their filmography, Duprat and Cohn read the script with people they knew were alien to the film industry for output.

-The film was shot in 22 days in a single set at Pol-ka's Estudios Baires.
-While both Brandoni and Lanzani agreed with the vision the director had, Brieva thought more of the film as the depiction of the alienation both seniors and the lower class citizens suffer in the system and society.
+The film was shot in 22 days in a single set at Estudios Baires.
+While both Luis Brandoni and Peter Lanzani agreed with the vision the director had, Dady Brieva thought more of the film as the depiction of the alienation both seniors and the lower class citizens suffer in the system and society.
 The film features a self-reference in the background, in the form of a film poster for a hypothetical The Man Next Door 2: The Neighbour is Back.
 It was meant to be a simple joke, but when Cohn called Daniel Aráoz to tell him about it, Aráoz asked why not doing it for real and so the screenwriting for the sequel began.
 Peter Lanzani used Colin Farrell and Ryan Reynolds' performances in Phone Booth and Buried as acting reference.
 In the film, Ciro wears a pink Boca Juniors jersey.
 Cohn chose this particular jersey for several reasons: to create color contrast with the car's upholstery; because it is Boca's most controversial jersey; and to spark controversy.
 The film was dedicated to Alejandro Cohn, Mariano's brother who died in 2015.